nkemahjunior/visualization-in-data-science-implementation/README.md

 The analysis focuses on five key pollutants: NO₂, O₃, PM10, SO₂ and CO.
-The central finding is that while most pollutants have declined over the 16-year period, ozone (O₃) has been quietly rising — and this project shows where and when it peaks.
+The central finding is that while most pollutants have declined over the 16-year period, ozone (O₃) has been quietly rising, and this project shows where and when it peaks.

 ---